The Privacy, Data Protection and Cybersecurity Law Review: Singapore

 Cybercrime and cybersecurity are regulated under the CMA (formerly known as the Computer Misuse and Cybersecurity Act) and the Cybersecurity Act, both of which are closely linked.

 In keeping with the government's emphasis on safeguarding critical information infrastructure, the Cybersecurity Act was enacted on 31 August 2018.
-The Cybersecurity Act creates a framework for the protection of CII against cyberthreats, creates the Commissioner of Cybersecurity with broad powers to administer the Cybersecurity Act, establishes a licensing scheme for providers of certain cybersecurity services, and authorises measures for the prevention, management, and response to cybersecurity incidents in Singapore.
+The Cybersecurity Act created a framework for the protection of CII against cyberthreats, created the Commissioner of Cybersecurity with broad powers to administer the Cybersecurity Act, established a licensing scheme for providers of certain cybersecurity services, and authorised measures for the prevention, management and response to cybersecurity incidents in Singapore.

 While there have been no significant legislative developments in this area since 2018, cross-border enforcement of the Cybersecurity Act remains a challenging problem, particularly for cloud-based service providers.
-Singapore has signed MOUs and entered into cooperation arrangements with multiple foreign governments to facilitate international collaboration to address cybersecurity.
-These MOUs and cooperation arrangements were with Australia, Canada, India, France, Germany, Japan, the Republic of Korea, the Netherlands, New Zealand, the United States and the United Kingdom.
+Singapore has signed memorandas of understanding (MOUs) and entered into cooperation arrangements with multiple foreign governments to facilitate international collaboration to address cybersecurity.
+These MOUs and cooperation arrangements are with Australia, Canada, India, France, Germany, Japan, the Republic of Korea, the Netherlands, New Zealand, the United States and the United Kingdom.

 iii Recent developments and regulatory compliance

 Singapore experienced its most serious data privacy breach yet in July 2018 when hackers infiltrated Singapore Health Services' (SingHealth) databases, compromising the personal data of 1.5 million patients, including the outpatient prescriptions of Prime Minister Lee Hsien Loong.
-The PDPC fined Integrated Health Information Systems (the IT agency responsible for Singapore's public healthcare sector) S$750,000 and SingHealth S$250,000 for breaching their data protection obligations leading to the breach.
-Since then, there have been a number of high-profile data breach incidents, as highlighted in Part VII.
+The PDPC fined Integrated Health Information Systems (the IT agency responsible for Singapore's public healthcare sector) S$750,000 and SingHealth S$250,000 for breaching their data protection obligations, which led to the breach.
+Since then, there have been a number of high-profile data breach incidents, as highlighted in Section VII.

 i Privacy and data protection legislation and standards

-There is no prescribed list of 'personal data'; rather, these are defined broadly as data about an individual, whether or not they are true, who can be identified from that data or in conjunction with other information to which the organisation has or is likely to have access.4 In addition, the PDPA does not distinguish between personal data in its different forms or mediums.
-Thus, there is no distinction made for personal data that are 'sensitive', or between data that are in electronic or hard copy formats.
-There are also no ownership rights conferred on personal data to individuals or organisations.5 There are certain exceptions to which the PDPA would apply.
-Business contact information of an individual generally falls outside the ambit of the PDPA,6 as does personal data that is publicly available.7 In addition, personal data of an individual who has been deceased for over 10 years8 and personal data contained within records for over 100 years is exempt.9
+There is no prescribed list of personal data; rather, these are defined broadly as data about an individual, whether or not it is true, who can be identified from that data or in conjunction with other information to which the organisation has or is likely to have access.6 In addition, the PDPA does not distinguish between personal data in its different forms or mediums.
+Thus, there is no distinction made for personal data that is sensitive, or between data that is in electronic or hard copy formats.
+There are also no ownership rights conferred on personal data to individuals or organisations.7 There are certain exceptions to which the PDPA would apply.
+Business contact information of an individual generally falls outside the ambit of the PDPA,8 as does personal data that is publicly available.9 In addition, personal data of an individual who has been deceased for over 10 years10 and personal data contained within records for over 100 years is exempt.11

-Pursuant to the PDPA, organisations are responsible for personal data in their possession or under their control.10 'Organisations' include individuals in Singapore, whether or not they are residents, local and foreign companies, associations and bodies (incorporated and unincorporated), whether or not they have an office or a place of business in Singapore.11 The PDPA does not apply to public agencies.12 Individuals acting in a personal or domestic capacity, or where they are an employee acting in the course of employment within an organisation, are similarly excluded from the obligations imposed by the PDPA.13
+Pursuant to the PDPA, organisations are responsible for personal data in their possession or under their control.12 Organisations include individuals in Singapore, whether or not they are residents, local and foreign companies, associations and bodies (incorporated and unincorporated), whether or not they have an office or a place of business in Singapore.13 The PDPA does not apply to public agencies.14 Individuals acting in a personal or domestic capacity, or where they are an employee acting in the course of employment within an organisation, are similarly excluded from the obligations imposed by the PDPA.15

-Where an organisation acts in the capacity of a data intermediary, namely an organisation that processes data on another's behalf, it would only be subject to the protection and retention obligations under the PDPA.
-The organisation that engaged a data intermediary's services remains fully responsible in respect of the data as if it had processed the data on its own.14
+Where an organisation acts in the capacity of a data intermediary, namely an organisation that processes data on another's behalf, it would only be subject to the protection, retention and data breach notification obligations under the PDPA.
+The organisation that engaged a data intermediary's services remains fully responsible in respect of the data as if it had processed the data on its own.16

-Subsidiary legislation to the PDPA includes implementing regulations relating to the Do Not Call (DNC) Registry,16 enforcement,17 composition of offences,18 requests for access to and correction of personal data and the transfer of personal data outside Singapore.19
+Subsidiary legislation to the PDPA includes implementing regulations relating to the Do Not Call (DNC) Registry,18 enforcement,19 composition of offences,20 requests for access to and correction of personal data, the transfer of personal data outside Singapore21 and notification of data breaches.22

 The PDPC has released various advisory guidelines, as well as sector-specific advisory guidelines for the telecommunications, real estate agency, education, social services and healthcare sectors.
 The PDPC has also published advisory guidelines on data protection relating to specific topics such as photography, analytics and research, data activities relating to minors and employment.
 While the advisory guidelines are not legally binding, they provide helpful insight and guidance into problems particular to each sector or area.